epmoyer/DS1054Z_screen_capture/README.md

+# WORK IN PROGRESS
+I have forked the [original repo](https://github.com/RoGeorge/DS1054Z_screen_capture) and am currently in the progress of updating it.
+Much of the "User Manaul" text below is now out of date.

+The original repo has not been touched in 4 years and appears to be languishing.

+- **Current state:**
+    - The project now supports Python 3.
+    - I have no plans to support or test with Python 2.
+    - Image annotation has been added and is working (see section below).
+    - I have not tested on Windows.
+The current code base is running on OSX with Python 3.8 using a Rigol DS1054Z.
+- **TODO:**
+    - The original project contained a long list of "TODO"s in `OscScreenGrabLAN.py`.
+I have not reviewed them or assessed my likelihood of taking them on.
+    - Add option to disable all image modifications.
+    - Add license file for the annotation font (`Inconsolata-SemiBold.ttf`, from Google fonts).
+    - General code cleanup / refactoring.
+    - Adopt click for argument parsing.

 # DS1054Z_screen_capture

 'OscScreenGrabLAN.py' is a Python script that captures whatever is displayed on the screen of a Rigol DS1000Z series oscilloscope.